meggl23/SpydenPaperFigs/README.md

 # Paper figures and data for the SpyDen paper
 Python package for the submission of "SpyDen: Automating molecular and structural analysis across spines and dendrites".

 Included is the jupyter-notebook to generate the figures and dataset used to validate SpyDen.
+[Link][https://github.com/meggl23/SpyDen] to the SpyDen repository.

 # System requirements
 The codebase uses python and the jupyter-notebook architecture which can be run as long as python is installed